Royal Gorge: Modern history

 On June 11, 2013, a wildfire broke out near the Royal Gorge Bridge and Park which ultimately destroyed 48 of 52 buildings in the park on both sides of the gorge.
 The bridge was only lightly damaged, with some scorched planks requiring replacement.
 The park was rebuilt and opened once again on August 30, 2014.

 In the summer months, rafting is a very popular activity in the Royal Gorge.
 Tourists travel from around the world to tackle the Class IV rapids of the Arkansas River and enjoy the scenery of the gorge.
 Named rapids in the gorge include Sunshine Falls, Sledgehammer, Wallslammer, Corkscrew, the Narrows, Boateater and Soda Pop Rock.
 River recreation in the gorge is regulated by the Arkansas Headwaters Recreation Area (AHRA) and daily user fees are required to launch at all of the recreation sites upstream of the gorge.
 There are many commercial rafting companies which are licensed by the AHRA to run the gorge and summer weekends can see hundreds of rafts packing the river.

 BASE jumping, bungee jumping and rock climbing are generally not permitted at the Royal Gorge.
 Occasionally, during special events such as the GoFast Games, bridge jumps have been allowed by the city and the lessee of the bridge and park.

 The cost of admission has increased over the years.
-In 2025, the price was USD$35 for adults, USD$30 for age 3 to 11.
+In 2025, the price was USD35 for adults, USD30 for age 3 to 11.